betterscientificsoftware/bssw.io/CuratedContent/GoodEnoughPracticesInScientificComputing.md

 #### Contributed by [Patricia Grubel](https://github.com/pagrubel)

+#### Publication date: August 6, 2019

-The *Good Enough Practices in Scientific Computing* article, published in the *PLOS Computational Biology journal* in *Jan 2017*, explores a set of good computing practices that every researcher can adopt, regardless of their current level of computational skill.
+The *Good Enough Practices in Scientific Computing* article, published in the *PLOS Computational Biology journal* in *June 2017*, explores a set of good computing practices that every researcher can adopt, regardless of their current level of computational skill.

 Resource information | Details
 :--- | :---